githubpartners/microsoft-learn/github/introduction-to-github/includes/2-what-is-github.md

 :::image type="content" source="../media/2-github-pages.png" alt-text="GitHub Pages is a hosting engine available with your GitHub account.
 It can be used to host static sites generated from your repository." border="false":::

-GitHub Pages sites for public repositories have been built and are deployed with GitHub Actions.
-GitHub Actions to build and deploy private and internal repositories are available as well, depending on your GitHub plan.
-You can include injecting secrets in your build process, gate deployments to require approvals before publishing, or add a build check to prevent bad commits from being deployed.

-GitHub Pages track deployments instead of builds.
-A source branch is not required and is at the discretion of a workflow’s triggers.
-A deployment is required in the context of an environment (`github-pages` by default).
-As a result, environment protection rules are the new security mechanism for limiting deployments.

 To learn more, see [GitHub Pages](https://pages.github.com/?azure-portal=true).